OPA’s Supplementary Frequently Asked Questions on the Administration of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies

 With respect to when exactly the second doses for these special populations should be scheduled, it may depend on multiple factors and be patient specific.
 Pharmacy professionals should use their professional judgement to determine the most appropriate duration between doses and may wish to consider information from references such as:

-- NACI’s Recommendations on the use of COVID-19 vaccines, Table 2 which provides information on the recommended immunization schedule and states that “The AstraZeneca COVID-19 vaccine clinical trial demonstrated optimal efficacy when the interval between the first and second doses was ≥12 weeks”.
+- NACI’s Recommendations on the use of COVID-19 vaccines, Table 3 which provides information on the recommended immunization schedules and states that “The AstraZeneca COVID-19 vaccine clinical trial demonstrated optimal efficacy when the interval between the first and second doses was ≥12 weeks”.

 - VCAG’s Recommendations on Exceptions to Extended Dose Intervals for COVID-19 Vaccines which identifies specific populations where there continues to be limited available data on vaccine efficacy and effectiveness and provides recommendations for these groups as well as specific considerations such as looking at when the individual is most likely to mount an immune response.